naver/sqlova/README.md

 - Evaluate with `evaluatoin_ws.py` as before.

 #### Load pre-trained SQLova parameters.
-- Pretrained SQLova model parameters are saved in uploaded data.
-To start from this, uncomment line 562-565.
+- Pretrained SQLova model parameters are uploaded in [release](https://github.com/naver/sqlova/releases).
+To start from this, uncomment line 562-565 and set paths.

 #### Code base